quimnuss/EcoDuet/README.md

 - [ ] Animal turning movement
 - [ ] Check that all game mode casts are to GameModeHome (since we created Tutorial and Survival Modes)

-- [ ] on restart, second player controller is disconnected
+- [x] on restart, second player controller is disconnected

 ### Whenever

+- [ ] Change elder parameters by posessing
 - [ ] plant on raytrace or collision
 - [ ] Fix the python multihome to support edit-save parameters (and maybe species deletion?)
 - [ ] Check how to change character via config or something